 - a.
-TEKS: Write out the specific learning standard provided in the Texas Essential Knowledge and Skills (TEKS) document provided by the Texas Education Agency (TEA). - i.
+TEKS: Write out the specific learning standard provided in the Texas Essential Knowledge and Skills (TEKS) document provided by the Texas Education Agency(TEA). - i.
 Only select the TEKS that identify the main ideas of the lesson.
 Do not select too many.
-(Social Studies must include at least one TEKS from the Social Studies Skills strand and another from a different strand.
-Science must include at least one TEKS from the Scientific Investigation and Reasoning Skills and one TEKS from a content area.) - ii.
+(Social Studies must include at least one TEKS from the Social Studies Skills strand and another from a different strand.) - ii.
 Write the standard as it appears in the TEA document, with appropriate indentation. - b.
 English Language Arts Proficiency Standards (ELPS): - i.
-Write out the specific standards as it appears in the TEA document. - c.
+Write out the specific standards as it appears in the TEA document. - ii.
+First, select the TEKS.
+Next, write the learning objective.
+Third, determine the appropriate assessment.
+Fourth, select the best ELPS(s) that address the assessment(s). - c.
 National Standards: - i.
 Write out the specific standards.
-(See the national teaching organization affiliated with your discipline.) - d.
+(See the national teaching organization affiliated with your discipline.
+ELAR, Social Studies, History, or LOTE students use the addendums provided at the end of this assignment.)

+- d.
 Learning Objective(s) (Must be behavioral/ measurable and directly linked to the learning standards) - i.
 Learning objectives are to tell the reader what students will be able to know and do as a result of the lesson. - ii.
-Provide a bulleted list of measurable objectives that are tied directly to the TEKS selected. - iii.
-Objectives must be measurable (i.e. define, list, compare, discuss, etc.).
+Provide a bulleted list of measurable objectives that are tied directly to the TEKS selected. - Objectives must be measurable (i.e. define, list, compare, discuss, etc.).
 Words like "understands" or "know" are not measurable-meaning they do not tell the reader what students will specifically be able to know and do. - iv.
 Objectives must include the expected performance and criterion. - e.
 Language Objective(s) - i.
-Directly linked to the ELPS.

-- ii.
-Resource: ELPS at a Glance by El Saber Enterprises. www.elsaberenterprises.com.
-(This small, narrow flip chart is available in the bookstore.) - f.
+Directly linked to the ELPS. - Resource: ELPS at a Glance by El Saber Enterprises. www.elsaberenterprises.com (This small, narrow flip chart is available in the bookstore.) - f.
 Materials Needed: (Bulleted List) - i.
 If you use a video or music, provide the title and link (if Online). - ii.
 List materials for both the teacher and students. - iii.
 If you use handouts, provide the name of the handout (i.e., Handout: Outline Map of Africa).
 Do not just say "handouts." - g.
 Technology Needed: (Bulleted List) - i.
 Provide a rationale statement.
 (Explain why this technology is necessary and important to the teaching of the lesson.) - h.
 New Vocabulary - i.
 List the new vocabulary (academic and other) the students will encounter in the lesson.
 (These words should be previewed at some point during the lesson.) - ii.
 Suggestion: Identify cognates for the English Language Learners (ELL).
 Cognates are words that have the same root words, or linguistic derivation (e.g., Correct and Correcto).